 🎶 Worship - Songs are sung, prayers are prayed.
 We take time to direct our attention upwards to God, inwards to our deep desires, and "withwards" in unity.

-💗 Hope Story - A community member will share their journey of hope and why they belong in Boundless Vancouver.
+💗 Hope Story - A community member may share their journey of hope and why they belong in Boundless Vancouver.

 📖 Word - We will explore God's message for us today as a particular community in a particular place and time.